apache/druid/docs/content/Ingestion-FAQ.md

 Typically the above will be run as a batch job to say everyday feed in a chunk of data and aggregate it.

+## Real-time ingestion seems to be stuck

+There are a few ways this can occur.
+Druid will throttle ingestion to prevent out of memory problems if the intermediate persists are taking too long or if hand-off is taking too long.
+If your node logs indicate certain columns are taking a very long time to build (for example, if your segment granularity is hourly, but creating a single column takes 30 minutes), you should re-evaluate your configuration or scale up your real-time ingestion.

 ## More information